jorendorff/gc-in-50-lines/README.md

 *   **There is only one root.**

-    Real garbage collectors have a "root set" consisting of *all* the objects the program still needs.
+    Real garbage collectors have a "root set" consisting of *all* the objects
+    currently reachable from outside the heap.
-    The root set needs to contain all local variables and all global or static variables
+    That is, the root set contains all local variables and all global or static variables
     that point to objects.